-As far as sharing and editing goes, nothing beats Dropbox and Google Drive.
+As far as sharing and editing go, nothing beats Dropbox and Google Drive.
 What makes these two cloud storage services stand out is how popular they are.
-File sharing and editing is a piece of cake, since most are accustomed to using either Dropbox or Google Drive.
+File sharing and editing is a piece of cake since most are accustomed to using either Dropbox or Google Drive.

 However, when working in a small company, SugarSync may still be a better option.
 Its pricing plans are more flexible versus those of Dropbox or Google Drive.

 In order to conclude our SugarSync review, we should add a few observations.
 Although SugarSync advertises the fact that their cloud is a good collaboration tool, we have discovered that it lacks the real-time collaboration feature of a professional cloud storage service.

 The desktop application is intuitive and easy to understand, so you won’t have any trouble figuring out the ins and outs of SugarSync.
 With the SugarSync low-priced tier, anyone can afford to migrate all non-essential files to the cloud.